Last Updated on Samuel Franklinby

 Fallout 3 SPECIAL Overview

 In deciding what is the Fallout 3 best special for you players will primarily want to consider what the SPECIAL stat enhances for their intended build.
 In Fallout 3 SPECIAL determines a number of derived statistics (such as carry weight), how high your starting skills are and the perks you have available upon level up.
-As a result your SPECIAL choice is often closely linked to your intended build and playstyle with all the considerations noted at the end of this guide in detail.
+As a result your SPECIAL choice is often closely linked to your intended build and playstyle with all the considerations discussed within this best SPECIAL build guide below.

 Fallout 3 Starting SPECIAL – Strength